samuelduchesne/archetypal/docs/caching.rst

     )

-If the file would be an older version, archetypal is going to transition the file to EnergyPlus 9.2 (or any other version specified with the ep_version parameter) and execute EnergyPlus for the `design_day` only.
+If the file would be an older version, archetypal is going to transition the file to EnergyPlus 9.2 (or any other version specified with the as_version parameter) and execute EnergyPlus for the `design_day` only.

 The command bellow yields a list of output files.
 These will be located inside a cache folder specified by the settings.cache_folder variable (this folder path can be changed using the config